THANKS FOR HELPING! PLEASE SEND A LETTER TO THE EDITOR

 ACT NOW: Write an LTE to thank President Biden for his recent announcement for increased protection for America's Arctic

-On September 6, 2023, President Biden announced a suite of actions to protect diverse landscapes across America’s Arctic, recognizing the importance of Alaska’s public lands and waters for communities, biodiversity and our global climate.
-These announcements are an essential step toward addressing the threat of oil and gas development across the Arctic — a region that provides some of our nation’s last remaining opportunities to protect ecosystems at a landscape level.
+President Biden has recently announced a suite of actions to protect diverse landscapes across America’s Arctic, recognizing the importance of Alaska’s public lands and waters for communities, biodiversity and our global climate.
+This announcement is an essential step toward addressing the threat of oil and gas development across the Western Arctic — a region that provides some of our nation’s last remaining opportunities to protect ecosystems at a landscape level.
 This announcement comes at a time when the climate crisis has never been more profoundly felt across the globe.

 Please write a letter-to-the-editor today.
 Use these talking points and the ideas in the sample LTEs below or craft your own letter, letting your passion and own experiences come through!